-A couple of weeks ago, I have been on a pre-VMworld 2017 trip to Barcelona to enjoy the greatness of the city.
-Barcelona is one of my most favourite cities in the world and as VMworld 2017 is again taking place in the Fira Gran Via conference center, I thought it was a good idea to share some of my experiences to get you guys prepared for all the awesomeness that VMworld in Barcelona has to offer.
+A while ago, I have been on a pre-VMworld trip to Barcelona to enjoy the greatness of the city.
+Barcelona is one of my most favourite cities in the world and as VMworld is again taking place in the Fira Gran Via conference center, I thought it was a good idea to share some of my experiences to get you guys prepared for all the awesomeness that VMworld in Barcelona has to offer.

 The number one goal for most attendees of VMworld is to gain knowledge.
 Within a couple of weeks, the catalog of sessions will be online and after you have registered, a complete schedule can be filled with all that VMworld has to offer.
 I will post some more around this at a later stage.
 As most of you that will visit Barcelona are probably preparing for your trip, this post is dedicated to that part (preparation and what to do besides attending the venue).

 Barcelona has a lot to offer, so adding some additional days to your visit might be a good idea.
-Especially now that VMworld is one month earlier than the last editions, the weather in Barcelona can be awesome with temperatures varying between 20 degrees and 30 degrees celsius.
+Especially since VMworld is in November, the weather in Barcelona can be awesome (comparing to other countries in Europe during autumn) with temperatures varying between 18 degrees and 24 degrees celsius.

 You have many choices on where to stay in a hotel.
 Your obvious ones are near the Fira Gran Via conference center or stay in the city center.
 My advice would be to stay in city center as a lot of things are happening outside of the venue.
 Most parties are located either in the city center or at the Barcelonetta beach.
 If you are looking for a hotel, my suggestion would be to find a hotel near the Placa de Catalunya in El Raval or the Gothic Quarter.
 You can find a lot of reasonable-priced hotels in those two parts of the city.